baltej223/b/get.md

 </script>
 ```
 If index of the class will not be provided.
- This function will not work and would be
+ This function will not work and you would be
  able to see an error in console saying 'index of class is not provided'